White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

+Tritium endpoint searches for direct neutrino mass study have enjoyed great success, leveraging the sophisticated detector and source development for that science.
+Both KATRIN~\cite{KATRIN:2022ith,KATRIN:2022spi} and Troitsk~\cite{Belesev:2013cba,Abdurashitov:2017kka} have derived eV-scale limits from the primary neutrino mass physics data.
+Additionally, dedicated searches away from the endpoint open up a wider range to keV masses.
+The progress of the ongoing KATRIN experiment for eV steriles is described in detail below (Sec.~\ref{sec:null:katrin}), with discussion of sensitivity to keV steriles with an upgraded detector later (Sec.~\ref{sec:future:TRISTAN}).
+At higher mass, the BeEST experiment has obtained the strongest limits to steriles up to 0.85\,MeV based on their Phase II prototype~\cite{Friedrich:2020nze}, heralding the advent of new technologies with significant improvements in sensitivity; BeEST is discussed later in the context of their full sensitivity (Sec.~\ref{sec:future:BeEST}).

-\textbf{KATRIN} The Karlsruhe Tritium Neutrino experiment (KATRIN)~\cite{KATRIN:2001ttj,KATRIN:2005fny,KATRIN:2018sds} provides high-precision electron spectrum measurement of tritium $\beta$-decay, $^3$H $\rightarrow$ $^3$He$^+$ + e$^-$ + $\bar{\nu}_\mathrm{e}$ (endpoint $E_0$ = 18.57~keV, half-life $t_{1/2}$ = 12.32~yr).
-KATRIN is designed to improve the sensitivity on the effective neutrino mass, $m_\nu$, to 0.2-0.3~eV (90$\%$~CL).
-Based on its first four-week science run in spring 2019~\cite{KATRIN:2019yun}, KATRIN can constrain the mass and mixture of a sterile neutrino that would manifest itself as a distortion of the $\beta-$electron spectrum.
-The signature would be a kink-like feature, as shown in a simulation presented in Fig.~\ref{fig:null:beta_spectrum}.
-First light sterile neutrino results is based on data from KATRIN's first high-purity tritium campaign, which ran from April 10 to May 13, 2019, at an average source activity of $2.45\cdot10^{10}$ Bq~\cite{KATRIN:2020dpx}.
+\subsubsubsection{KATRIN} The Karlsruhe Tritium Neutrino experiment (KATRIN)~\cite{KATRIN:2001ttj,KATRIN:2005fny,KATRIN:2018sds} provides a high-precision electron spectrum measurement of tritium $\beta$-decay, $^3\rm{H} \rightarrow {^3\rm{He}^+} + \rm{e}^- + \bar{\nu}_\mathrm{e}$ (endpoint $E_0$ = 18.57~keV, half-life $t_{1/2}$ = 12.32~yr).
+KATRIN is designed to improve the sensitivity on the effective neutrino mass, $m_\beta$, to 0.2-0.3~eV (90$\%$~CL).
+Based on the science measurement campaigns taken in 2019~\cite{KATRIN:2019yun,KATRIN:2021uub}, KATRIN can constrain the mass and mixture of a sterile neutrino that would manifest itself as a distortion of the $\beta-$electron spectrum.
+The signature is a kink-like feature, as shown in a simulation presented in Fig.~\ref{fig:null:beta_spectrum}.
+The first light sterile neutrino result is based on data from KATRIN's first high-purity tritium campaign, which ran from April to May, 2019, at an average source activity of $2.45\cdot10^{10}$ Bq~\cite{KATRIN:2020dpx}.
+An updated result is based on KATRIN's second campaign, which ran from October to November, 2019, achieving a source activity of $9.5\cdot10^{10}$ Bq~\cite{KATRIN:2022ith}.